Edgewater Miami Development Guide: New Condo Projects

 Stand-out Amenities: 22,000-square-foot oasis including an 11,000-square-foot pool, jacuzzi, Bali beds, a juice & coffee bar, The Edge rooftop restaurant with al fresco dining, a wellness center, fitness center, and grilling stations.
 Other amenities include a full-service private beach club in South Beach and a state-of-the-art, 3,800-square-foot coworking center.

-The Villa, 700 NE 29th St
+Villa Miami, 700 NE 29th Street

-Status: Expected to break ground in Q4 2023.
-Completion is scheduled for Q4 2026.
+Status: Broke ground in December 2024.
+Completion is scheduled for Q4 2027.

 What’s Special?
 A lot.
 Villa Miami, first, is delivering ultra-luxury.
 It will be Edgewater’s first and only residential building featuring only full or half-floor residences, plus a rooftop helipad.
 Developed by One Thousand Group in partnership with the Terra Group and Major Food Group.
 Shares some architects and developers with Zaha Hadid’s famous One Thousand Museum in Downtown Miami, and will have an exoskeleton.

 Rising 58 stories with only 65 luxury condos, this waterfront tower will house no more than two modern residences per floor.
-Designed by ODP Architects, The Villa will feature an exquisite exoskeleton that won’t just make it a landmark on the bay, but also open up interior space and enhance view corridors inside the residences.
+Designed by ODP Architects, The Villa will feature an exquisite copper-clad exoskeleton that won’t just make it a landmark on the bay, but also open up interior space and enhance view corridors inside the residences.

 With interiors by New York’s highly acclaimed Charles & Co and gourmet kitchens designed by Chef Mario Carbone, residents will be able to fully embrace the “villa” lifestyle in their bayfront sky homes.
 The tower will feature an ambiance of romanticism, enhanced by the use of rich materials, wooden floors, and fine stone throughout.
 It will also connect to a separate 9-story garage with 193 parking spaces, rooftop activity space, and commercial space.